jatinsoni08/SQL-Practice/README.md

 ## Topics Covered
 - Database & Table creation
-- SELECT & WHERE
+- SELECT & WHERE clause
-- BETWEEN, IN, LIKE
+- BETWEEN, IN, NOT IN
+- LIKE operator
 - String functions
 - Aggregate functions
 - GROUP BY & HAVING
+- Data Models (Conceptual, Logical, Physical)
+- Primary Key & Foreign Key
+- Table Relationships
+- JOIN operations using World database

+## Repository Structure
+- Each topic is organized into a separate SQL file
+- Every file contains:
+  - Short theory / notes
+  - Key points
+  - Practice questions
-- Practice-based SQL questions
+  - SQL query answers

-📌 Updated regularly.
+📌 This repository is updated regularly as part of my daily SQL learning and practice.